vmihailenco/taskq/README.md

 ## Design overview

-go-queue is a thin wrapper for SQS and IronMQ clients that uses Redis to implement rate limiting and call once semantic.
+go-msgqueue is a thin wrapper for SQS and IronMQ clients that uses Redis to implement rate limiting and call once semantic.

-go-queue consists of following packages:
+go-msgqueue consists of following packages:
  - memqueue - in memory queue that can be used for local unit testing.
  - azsqs - Amazon SQS client.
  - ironmq - IronMQ client.